apache/nuttx/Documentation/introduction/detailed_support.rst

 the Espressif ESP32 were added in NuttX-7.19.
 The basic ESP32 port is function in both single CPU and dual CPU SMP configurations.

-**Espressif ESP32 Core v2 Board** The NuttX release includes support for Espressif ESP32 Core v2 board.
-There is an NSH configuration for each CPU configuration and an OS test configuration for verificatin of the port.
+**Espressif ESP32 DevkitC V4 Board** The NuttX release includes support for Espressif ESP32 DevkitC V4 board.
+There is an NSH configuration for each CPU configuration and an OS test configuration for verification of the port.

 **STATUS**.
 ESP32 support in NuttX-7.19 is functional, but very